Harvindsokhal/seneca-learning-fe-test/README.md

 - **Extended Question Format Support**: Expand support for more complex question types, allowing additional answer choices to accommodate diverse formats.

-- **Improved Mobile Scaling**: Replace the current hardcoded length limitation with a dynamic comparison between text length and button width, scaling down text if overlap is detected for a more adaptive design.
+- **Improved Mobile Scaling**: Replace the current hardcoded length limitation with a dynamic comparison between text length and button width, scaling down text if overlap is detected for a more adaptive design. - Fixed

 - **State Management Optimization**: For larger codebases with multiple states, implement a state management library like Redux to streamline and optimize state handling.